Take 1-2 approved courses alongside UCLA students for college credit!

 CHIN 6: Intermediate Modern Chinese – Intensive [TBA]

-CHIN 40: Popular Culture in Modern Chinese Societies [ONLINE]
+CHIN 40: Popular Culture in Modern Chinese Societies [TBA]

 Communication